 Terminals

-A Terminal is a literal, regex expression or token found on the right hand side of a production rule.
-Terminals are what lexer tokens are evaluated against.
+A Terminal is a literal, regular expression, or token found on the right-hand side of a production rule.
+Terminals are matched directly by the lexer and represent the basic symbols from which the language is constructed.

 Literals

-Literals are double quoted strings that are case-sensitively matched in the lexer stream.
+Literals are always double-quoted strings that are case-sensitively matched in the lexer stream.
+Whitespace and escape sequences inside the quotes are preserved.

 "Hello"

-Optionaly strings can be modified to allow case insensitive matching by prepending the string with \i.
+Optionally, strings can be modified to allow case-insensitive matching by prepending the string with i::

 Regular Expressions